Last Updated on

-On their website, HostMonster boasts high reliability and security.
+On its website, HostMonster boasts high reliability and security.
 The company provides email, a website builder and shared Linux hosting, among other standard web hosting services.

 If there’s one thing that HostMonster can boast about, it’s their attractive offers for first-time customers.
 They have hosting plans starting at $4.95 a month.
 All plans include perks such as a free domain, 30-day money back guarantee, and free site builders.
 The first year of service comes at a discount: $3.95 a month for their basic plan and $5.95 a month for the Plus.

 HostMonster gives customers plenty of options for better security.
 Some of the different security features they offer include Hotlink Protection, SSL support, site backups, and Spam Assassin Protection.
 They also keep these features updated on the regular to keep their security as break-proof as possible.

 You can find an overview of HostMonster’s account settings in this video, which also gives you a look at the customer interface.
 On the same channel, you’ll find video tutorials on a wide range of HostMonster tools – another perk that HostMonster provides.